Low-Carb Marinated Beef Kabobs (Video)

-This favorite recipe for Marinated Beef Kabobs is something I used to make at Lake Powell, and these tasty beef kabobs are low-carb, Keto, low-glycemic, gluten-free, Paleo, Whole 30, and South Beach Diet friendly.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Marinated Beef Kabobs are a favorite recipe that’s something I used to make at Lake Powell, and these tasty beef kabobs are low-carb, Keto, low-glycemic, gluten-free, Paleo, Whole 30, and South Beach Diet friendly.
+Use the Diet-Type Index to find more recipes like this one.

 And this marinade for beef is absolutely delicious!
 This recipe was a hit with Jake and his girlfriend Aubrey, and I think any red meat lover would enjoy this for a tasty meal from the grill.
 When I made this at Lake Powell I always used red wine in the marinade, but I’ve been making it with beef stock instead of wine for quite a few years now.
-And if you skip the Worcestershire Sauce (or use a Paleo/Whole 30 approved Worcestershire Sauce) these delicious low-carb and Keto Kabobs can easily be Paleo or Whole 30 as well.
+And if you skip the Worcestershire Sauce (or use a Paleo/Whole 30 approved Worcestershire Sauce) these delicious Low-Carb Marinated Beef Kabobs can easily be Paleo or Whole 30 as well.

 If you live in a place where grilling season only lasts a few months a year, you can definitely cook kabobs like this on a Stove-Top Grill Pan or a George Foreman Grill as well.
 Either way you cook these tasty kabobs, I hope you enjoy trying the recipe!